 List of Publications

-After her MA in International Humanitarian Assistance from Groningen University (Netherlands), Marie Badarne worked nine years with Israeli and Palestinian human rights organizations as well as with the Law Clinics of Tel Aviv University.
+After her MA in International Humanitarian Assistance from Groningen University (Netherlands), Marie Badarne worked nine years with Israeli and Palestinian human rights organizations.
 She joined ECCHR in September 2012 and works in the Education Program and General Operations.

 Fiona Nelson studied Law and German at Trinity College Dublin.
 She was awarded an LL.M. from Humboldt University Berlin with a specialization in public international law and international criminal law.
 After graduation she worked at the University of Potsdam where she lectured in international law.
 At ECCHR she works as a legal advisor in the International Crimes and Accountability Program on issues of UK and US accountability and supports the organization’s Media & Communications department.

 After his law studies in Berlin and Strasbourg Christian Schliemann worked at the Free University Berlin, where he among other topics analyzed the rules of public international law for business operations of transnational corporations in weak and failing states.
 In his PhD project he investigates the entitlement of minorities and indigenous peoples under public international law to autonomously regulate their own collective affairs.
 Part of this project is an analysis of the dangers transnational corporations create in this regard.
 He conducted research and worked in Costa Rica and Peru for this purpose.
-Christian is a Bertha Fellow and works in the ECCHR’s business and human rights department.
+Christian was a Bertha Fellow from 2014 to 2016, since January 2017 he works in ECCHR’s business and human rights department.

 List of Publications